 Formwork represents close to half the cost of a concrete structure.
 That means form development warrants serious and detailed engineering consideration.
 The realization of architectural intent is also related to formwork quality.
 The form is to structure what a mold is to sculpture, and it follows that a concrete building or other structure will be as aesthetically true as the form that shapes it.

-This website is intended for use by architects, engineers and contractors in their pursuit of successful, cost-effective concrete structures.
-It contains APA panel grade information, form maintenance recommendations, design data and several project case studies, as well as links to manufacturers of APA-certified concrete forming products, located in the right column of the page.
+This content is intended for use by architects, engineers and contractors in their pursuit of successful, cost-effective concrete structures.
+It contains APA panel grade information, form maintenance recommendations, design data and several project case studies, as well as links to manufacturers of APA-certified concrete forming products.
+Learn more by exploring the links below or source products from the links on the right.

 Look for the Mark of Quality